jart/cosmopolitan/README.md

 enabling gnu ld.bfd to produce a simple portable 12kb .com program file

 Please send feedback and concerns to <jtunney@gmail.com> since we would love to do an even better job.
-Please also report GPL abuse the address above as well.
-We believe this binary structure is novel, and therefore easily recognizable.
-So if some goofball isn't bundling the source code please let us know, so we can reach out and ask if they want a license.
+Please also let us know if some goofball is distributing without bundling their source code, so we can reach out and ask if they would like to purchase a commercial license.

     make -j10 -O MODE=tiny CPPFLAGS=-DIM_FEELING_NAUGHTY
     o/tiny/tool/viz/bing.com <o/tiny/examples/life.com |